Hyperbolicities in CAT(0) cube complexes: Acylindrical hyperbolicity

 Alternatively, it is possible to characterise contracting isometries from the boundary of the CAT(0) cube complex which we consider.
 Based on this idea, the following criterion was proved in \cite{article3}.
 We refer respectively to Appendix \ref{section:MorseInRAAG} and to \cite{simplicialboundary} for the vocabulary related to the combinatorial boundary and to the simplicial boundary.

 \begin{thm} Let $X$ be a locally finite CAT(0) cube complex and $g \in \mathrm{Isom}(X)$ an isometry with a combinatorial axis $\gamma$.
-The following statements are equivalent: \begin{itemize} \item $g$ is a contracting isometry of $X$; \item $\gamma(+ \infty)$ is an isolated point in the combinatorial boundary of $X$; \end{itemize} moreover, if $X$ is cocompact, the previous statements are also equivalent to: \begin{itemize} \item $\gamma(+ \infty)$ is an isolated point in the simplicial boundary of $X$. \end{itemize} \end{thm}
+The following statements are equivalent: \begin{itemize} \item $g$ is a contracting isometry of $X$; \item $\gamma(+ \infty)$ is an isolated point in the combinatorial boundary of $X$; \end{itemize} moreover, if $X$ is uniformly locally finite, the previous statements are also equivalent to: \begin{itemize} \item $\gamma(+ \infty)$ is an isolated point in the simplicial boundary of $X$. \end{itemize} \end{thm}